intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

           will not be tracked by the memory controller (even if cgroup v2 is remounted later on).

+  pids_miglimit
+        Apply pids.max limit also when migrating tasks between cgroups.
+Only new destination limit are taken into account, i.e. if subtree has pids.current > pids.max, migration within that subtree is allowed.

 Organizing Processes and Threads
 --------------------------------